 With an RRP of £260, the Meaco Platinum Low Energy 20L is one of the more expensive domestic dehumidifiers.
 We think it still provides great value for money though.
 It’s very quick at extracting water at a range of temperatures and is easy to use.
 The dehumidifier is also highly energy efficient compared to many inferior models, so it’s a case of paying more upfront to save money in the long run.

 The good news is that it’s often available at a discounted price.
 This makes an already fantastic dehumidifier a genuine bargain.
+There’s also the option of choosing the cheaper Meaco 12L Low Energy which has similar features, although it’s less effective at lower temperatures.

 In a market as saturated with similar models as the dehumidifier market, it’s rare to find a machine that truly stands out.
 The Meaco Low Energy 20L is one of those models.
 It excels at quickly removing water from the air and is more efficient than other refrigerant models in cooler conditions.
 It’s also very energy efficient, due to its low energy design and Meaco’s Control Logic system, and has a huge six litre water tank.
 If you’re looking for a whole house dehumidifier, the Meaco Low Energy 20L is our top recommendation.